Oveek-Sur/FalconEye/README.md

 FalconEye is a unified, CLI-driven intelligence and vulnerability platform built to streamline reconnaissance, network discovery, and initial vulnerability validation.
 By aggregating outputs from multiple industry-standard tools into a single, actionable report, FalconEye reduces the need to memorize many individual commands and significantly accelerates the reconnaissance-to-exploitation workflow for security researchers, penetration testers, and bug bounty hunters.

 ---

+## 📜 The FalconEye Development Story: Human-Augmented AI Testing
+This project is a testament to the power of human oversight in complex AI-driven development.
+While the initial code base utilized the speed of multiple AI models (Gemini, ChatGPT, and Penetration Test GPT), the path to a stable, usable tool was defined entirely by rigorous human testing and engineering oversight.

 ## 🕵️‍♂️ Purpose